 How to do well in this course?
 In this online class configuration, it is the responsibility of students to read chapters and take the online exams exactly on the required time frame.
 No departures from this rule will be allowed.
 Read the course chapter in advance (don't postpone studying, and then cram the night before the exam).
 Read and review the lecture notes more than once.
+Read/view the presentation summary and supplemental that the instructor put on the course site.
 Make sure that you take the exams on the time specified.

-Evaluation: Grade will be based on 5 short online weekly exams.
+Evaluation: Grade will be based on 5 online exams.
 The exams are based on the weekly readings and they are conducted online using a standards compliant web browser (such as Google Chrome or Mozilla Firefox).
 The chapters assigned for each exam are listed on the course calendar.
 All online exams are open-book, open notes.
-Each weekly exam will count for 25% of the final grade (total 125 points) and only the best 4 grades will be counted towards your final grade (total 100 points).
+Each exam will count for 25% of the final grade (total 125 points) and only the best 4 grades will be counted towards your final grade (total 100 points).
 This means that if you did not do well on one exam, it will be excluded from your final grade calculations.
 Each exam consists of 25 multiple choice questions and the time assigned is 50 minutes.
-The exams will be posted on the course Blackboard site each Thursday noon and until Saturday noon.
+The exams will be posted on the course Blackboard site each Thursday noon and until Friday noon.
 The exam can be taken from anywhere with access to the Web.
 You will have only one attempt to take each examination during the timeframe so make sure you have your schedule organized.
 Results for the examination will be available after the examination closes in the Blackboard course website.
 A score of 0 will be assigned to any missed examination.